dafny-lang/dafny/docs/DafnyRef/Types.md

 Consequences worth knowing when reading or writing the generated code:

-* `Dafny.Fp64` deliberately does not implement `IComparable`.
-Dafny does not order NaN, so NaN's position in a sorted container has no Dafny meaning, and it should not be possible to acquire one by accident.
-Where a total order is genuinely needed, pass the explicit comparer `Dafny.Fp64.DafnyOrderComparer.Instance`, which extends Dafny's order by placing NaN above every number and agrees with `Equals` — `Compare(x, y) == 0` exactly when `x.Equals(y)`.
-Note that this is not where .NET puts NaN: `System.Double.CompareTo` places it *below* negative infinity and returns 0 for the two zeros, so it is not consistent with an equality that tells the zeros apart.
-Ordering NaN above every number instead agrees with `java.lang.Double.compare` and with Julia's `isless`, and it is what allows the comparer to be used with `SortedSet` and `SortedDictionary` at all.
+* `Dafny.Fp64` implements `IComparable<Dafny.Fp64>`, and `CompareTo` is Dafny's order rather than an approximation of it: it is negative exactly where `<` holds and zero exactly where `Equals` holds. `SortedSet` and `SortedDictionary` therefore work with the default comparer, and agree with the hash-based collections.
+Note that this is not where .NET puts NaN:
+  `System.Double.CompareTo` places it *below* negative infinity and returns 0 for the two zeros, so it is not consistent with an equality that tells the zeros apart.
+  `java.lang.Double.compare` has the same shape as Dafny's, NaN at the top included.
 * The underlying `double` is reachable as the `Value` property and through an explicit conversion, so interoperating with an external library that takes a `double` is a cast away.
 Going the other direction, wrap with `new Dafny.Fp64(d)`.